easakibahmad/auth-course-review/README.md

 7. npm i ts-node-dev --save-dev (for run app when developing)
 8. mongodb connection (database connection)

-# to run application locally
+# To run application locally

 1. npm run build (for build)
 2. npm run start (that can start the project)